jhochwald/PSNLog/README.md

 This is a Windows solution.
 At least for now!

-Other plattforms (e.g. macOS) are not tested or supported.
+Other platforms (e.g. macOS) are not tested or supported.
 The [NLog](http://nlog-project.org/) project provides at least a Xamarin build.

 ## Third party components